phylum-dev/phylum-ci/docs/gitlab_ci.md

     * See also [`phylum auth register`](https://docs.phylum.io/docs/phylum_auth_register) command documentation
   * Consider using a bot or group account for this token
 * Access to the Phylum API endpoints
-  * That usually means a connection to the internet
+  * That usually means a connection to the internet, optionally via a proxy
-  * Support for proxies or on-premises installs are not available at this time
+  * Support for on-premises installs are not available at this time
 * A `.phylum_project` file exists at the root of the repository
   * See [`phylum project`](https://docs.phylum.io/docs/phylum_project) and
     [`phylum project create`](https://docs.phylum.io/docs/phylum_project_create) command documentation